typedb/typedb-docs/03-client-api/01-java.md

 ```
 <div class="note">
 [Important]
 Remember that transactions always need to be closed.
 Commiting a write transaction closes it.
-A read transaction, however, must be explicitly clased by calling the `close()` method on it.
+A read transaction, however, must be explicitly closed by calling the `close()` method on it.
 </div>

 Check out the [Concept API](../04-concept-api/00-overview.md) to learn about the available methods on the concepts retrieved as the answers to Graql queries.